 6. Look At Your Monthly Subscriptions To See What To Cut

 While I love monthly subscription services, they often drain a lot of people’s budgets unknowingly as many users find themselves in a position where they sign up and forget about the monthly fee.
 That’s why it’s so crucial that we track our income and know exactly where our money is going each and every month.
-During COVID-19, it’s never been more important to save money and if you find yourself strapped for cash, make a list of all your monthly subscriptions and separate them by priority and how much you actually use them.
+During these unprecedented times, it’s never been more important to save money and if you find yourself strapped for cash, make a list of all your monthly subscriptions and separate them by priority and how much you actually use them.
 This will help determine what can stay and what needs to go.
 A lot of these services will even allow you to pause if that makes you feel better.

 7. Cook In Bulk